 During the treatment she used a gentle exfoliating cream, using palm grains, which are very fine, so there was no rough feeling on the skin.
-My hands looked stunningly bright afterwards (I will post a recipe shortly…).
+My hands looked stunningly bright afterwards.
 She then used a massage cream with arnica, lavender and chamomile in to massage my hands and feet, completely divine.
 Next was a heat treatment which involved painting my hands and feet with a blend of melted beeswax and macadamia oil with a few drops of frankincense essential oil, which quickly solidified and was left on with some heated socks and mitts for intensive moisturising.
 At this point I was so relaxed I was almost sleeping.
 When the masks were removed she painted my nails and I had the most amazing feeling hands and feet.

 Just before I left, she applied a blend of macadamia oil with a few drops of rose essential oil, around the nails and on the skin just before the nails begin to grow.
 Applying it to this area supports healthy nail growth, as this is where the new nail is being formed.

-It is very simple to make your own up and I use something called a ‘roulette’ bottle to dispense the oil, which works in the same way as a roll on deodorant.
+It is very simple to make your own up and I use a ‘roller’ bottle to dispense the oil, which works in the same way as a roll on deodorant.
 It comprises of a small glass bottle, a roller ball top (that releases a little oil across the skin when you pass it over), and a cap.

 They usually come in 10ml bottles, and the recipe below is for a 2.5% blend strength, but you can adjust the recipe if needed using the charts on my previous blog post ‘How many drops should I use?’:

-*If you can’t use nut oils due to allergies then I would suggest using organic apricot oil instead.
+*If you can’t use nut oils due to allergies then I would suggest using organic apricot oil and or argan oil instead.